Above ~ Walsh Island at dawn, taken from Eastern Wharf’s crane on launch day.

 Below ~ Perhaps an hour before the moment.
 Pennants and regalia in place.
 But where’s the funnel?

-Below ~ Cine cameramen – as was their wont in those pre-OH&S days – chose hair-raising vantages to best suit their craft, if even in disregard of their safety.
+Below ~ Cine cameramen Barry Nancarrow – as was their wont in those pre-OH&S days – must choose this hair-raising vantage to best suit the craft.

 Crowds who chose to view launchings from across the basin – from docks where the present Honeysuckle development is – were advised that on the day “a ship would be berthed at Lee Warf 4, but Merewether Street wharf and Lee Wharves 1 and 3 were expected to be empty.“